GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 ### Use precise action verbs

-Favor precise, yet common verbs over generic ones like `make`, `set`, and any expression you can replace with a single word:
+Favor precise yet common verbs over generic ones like `make`, `set`, and any expression you can replace with a single word:

 ```
 void edit_set_pivot ( Vector2 pivot )